wm75/minimal-actions/.github/pull_request_template.md

-:deciduous_tree: eco-tip: open your PR as a draft to skip automated tests
+:green_heart: Consider creating this pull request as a draft